GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 is always ``0``.

 We count the amount of money in an Offset network by summing all the positive balances.
-For example purposes, consider again the two Offset friends: Bob and Charli.
-Suppose that initially the balance between Bob and Charli is ``0``.
+For example, consider again the two Offset friends: Bob and Charli.
+Suppose that initially, the balance between Bob and Charli is ``0``.

 .. image:: images/bob_charli_mutual_0.svg